Grooming with both hands

 What hand would do a better job?

-If you place the nail of a right hand finger in the wing of your right nostril; it fits perfectly, and you can groom this fold easily.
+• Place the nail of your right hand index finger in the wing of your right nostril.

 Sorry, you're better off using your left hand to groom the left nostril.